Thanos: Fictional character biography

-In a prelude to the "A.X.E.: Judgment Day" storyline, Thanos is revived by the Eternals.
-After receiving a vote from the Uni-Mind, Thanos becomes the Prime Eternal and kills Druig.
-He has Druig revived and visits Uranos in the Exclusion where Thanos learns the Eternals' three principals.
-After Druig departs, Uranos gives Thanos an imprint key that enables an armory to access the fail-safe that Uranos put in to destroying the Machine.
-Thanos is told by the Eternal scientist Domo that his genes deriving from Eternals and Deviants is the reason why the Machine doesn't recognize him as an Eternal.
+In a prelude to the "A.X.E.: Judgment Day" storyline, Thanos is revived by Druig and Phastos as their plan to remove Zuras from his leadership after learning the Machine's purpose for their resurrection.
+Druig places a device inside his body to prevent his treachery.
+After receiving a vote from the Uni-Mind, Thanos becomes the Prime Eternal and kills Zuras for revenge and Druig to hide his weakness.
+He has Druig revived and visits his great uncle Uranos in the Exclusion where Thanos learns the Eternals' three principles.
+After Druig departs, Uranos gives Thanos an imprint key that enables an armory to access the fail-safe that Uranos put in.
+Thanos is told by the Eternal scientist Domo that his genes deriving from Eternals and Deviants are the reason why the Machine does not recognize him as an Eternal.
 As Thanos fights the Eternals, Druig betrays Thanos and activates the fail-safe in Thanos' armor which causes Thanos to die from his mutation.
 With Thanos gone, Druig becomes the new Prime Eternal.

 Powers and abilities

 Thanos is a mutant member of the race of superhumans known as the Titanian Eternals.
 The character possesses abilities common to the Eternals, but amplified to a higher degree through a combination of his mutant–Eternal heritage, bionic amplification, mysticism, and power bestowed by the abstract entity, Death.
 Demonstrating enormous superhuman strength, speed, stamina, immortality and invulnerability among other qualities, Thanos can absorb and project vast quantities of cosmic energy, and is capable of telekinesis and telepathy.
 He can manipulate matter and live indefinitely without food, air or water, cannot die of old age, is immune to all terrestrial diseases, and has high resistance to psychic assaults.
 Thanos is also an accomplished hand-to-hand combatant, having been trained in the art of war on Titan.

 Thanos has proven himself capable of briefly holding his own in battle against Odin, and of blasting Galactus off his feet.

 Thanos is a supergenius in virtually all known fields of advanced science and has created technology far exceeding that which is found on contemporary Earth.
 He often employs a transportation chair capable of space flight, force field projection, teleportation, time travel, and movement through alternate universes.
 Thanos is also a master strategist and uses several space vessels, at least three under the name "Sanctuary", as a base of operations.